Birthday Cake Shortbread Cookie Bites are bite size cookies filled with rainbow sprinkles. They are tender, buttery, and taste like birthday cake.

 I am going to make these cookies for an office worker's birthday to make it easier and safer to share during these times.
 They look adorable and will be perfect to package up in little bundles for my coworkers.
 I have started weighing my flour vs. using a measuring device because it is ALWAYS consistent, never any guesswork, because too much (or too little) flour CAN ruin a recipe.

 Hi Marla, I hope you enjoy the cookies!
 I agree, weighing ingredients is much easier and more accurate!
-If you click on 'metric' in the recipe card underneath the ingredients, you can find the measurements in grams.

 I followed the directions EXACTLY and as I was slicing the dough it broke apart.
 What a waste of ingredients!
 It seems like a 9x13 pan makes them WAY TOO THIN.